coop-deluxe/character-template/README.md

 ### How to Set Color Lighting to Material! -- ADVANCED!

-This is for [AgentX's Fast64-Coop](https://github.com/coop-deluxe/fast64).
-If you're using [ManIsCat2's Fast64-Gart](https://github.com/ManIsCat2/Fast64-Gart), [click here](https://github.com/ManIsCat2/Fast64-Gart?tab=readme-ov-file#coop-recolorability) for instructions.
+This is for [AgentX's Fast64-Coop](https://github.com/coop-deluxe/fast64) or the normal `Fast64` version.
+If you're using [ManIsCat2's Fast64-Gart](https://github.com/ManIsCat2/Fast64-Gart), [click here](https://github.com/ManIsCat2/Fast64-Gart?tab=readme-ov-file#coop-recolorability) for instructions, and you can skip this part.

 In order to make proper faithful colors to the Vanilla models, you must follow these first!